Amru-tha/qualityops/README.md

 # QualityOps

-QualityOps is a test analytics and release readiness dashboard built using Java, Spring Boot, H2 Database, HTML, CSS, and JavaScript.
+QualityOps is a Spring Boot based QA analytics dashboard that tracks automated test execution results, calculates pass rates, displays project health status, and allows new test runs to be submitted through a web interface.

 ### Workflow